 BMJ Case Reports accepts cases in a wide range of clinical and non-clinical specialties.
 BMJ Case Reports makes it easy to submit cases by providing templates for full cases, images in cases, and global health cases.
 These templates can be accessed, along with additional guidelines for writing, on the Instructions for Authors page.

-In partnership with the Department of Research, the Library now pays faculty and student publication fees for PLOS ONE.
+The Library now pays faculty and student publication fees for PLOS ONE, PLOS Biology, and PLOS Medicine.
 The Library will pay for up to two accepted manuscripts in a 12 month period when faculty submit using their PCOM email address.

 NIH Public Access Policy requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
 To help advance science and improve human health, the Policy requires that these papers are accessible to the public on PubMed Central no later than 12 months after publication.